Anomalies of Cosmic Anisotropy from Holographic Universality of Great-Circle Variance: Introduction

+This hypothesis cannot be tested directly, even in principle: it depends on fine scale variations that cannot be measured.
+On the other hand, the variance among great circles in a given realization is dominated by low-order, large-angle modes, so we can use a matched-filter approach to compare hypotheses.
+That is, the total variance increases with resolution or harmonic cutoff scale $\ell$, so it is dominated by the smallest angular scales, but its variation is dominated by large angular scales, so the effect of a symmetry manifests most conspicuously in skies filtered at low $\ell$.
+Here, we ask the question: for only $\ell\le 3$, do the great circles on the real sky more closely resemble the standard prediction, or a model with constant-variance symmetry of great circles?
+Our approach is not optimized, but is a simple way to reduce the noise from small scales.

-Another limitation arises because one of the universal components is the intrinsic cosmic dipole anisotropy, which is not measurable, even in principle, from CMB data alone.
-Since the measured cosmic dipole is dominated by a kinetic dipole from our peculiar velocity that is several orders of magnitude larger than the predicted intrinsic dipole, it is not possible to directly measure the orientation and amplitude of the true intrinsic dipole.
+One of the components in this analysis is the intrinsic cosmic dipole ($\ell=1$) anisotropy, which is not measurable, even in principle, from CMB data alone.
+Since the measured cosmic dipole is dominated by a kinetic dipole from our peculiar velocity that is orders of magnitude larger than the predicted intrinsic dipole, it is not possible to directly measure the orientation and amplitude of the true intrinsic dipole \citep{Ferreira_2021,Nadolny_2021}.
 Yet, the intrinsic dipole affects all-sky primordial symmetries: for example, it changes the two-point angular correlation function \cite{hogan2021angular} by adding a term proportional to $\cos(\Theta),$ with a positive coefficient, and also contributes to variances on great circles.

 In the standard picture, there is no correlation among different spherical harmonics; the amplitudes of individual harmonic components are independent random variables.
 By contrast, holographic causal entanglement among spherical horizons requires causal correlations among low order spherical harmonic components.
-A causal constraint on the distribution of great circle variances implies a relationship between the intrinsic (unmeasured) $\ell=1$ dipole component and the measured $\ell=2$ and $\ell=3$ components.
-Since the dipole is characterized by just three numbers, an amplitude and a direction, it is possible to infer them from the measured components.
+A causal constraint on the variation of great circle variances implies a relationship between the intrinsic (unmeasured) $\ell=1$ dipole component and the measured $\ell=2$ and $\ell=3$ components.
+Since the dipole is characterized by just three numbers, an amplitude and a direction, it is possible to estimate them from the measured components by minimizing the variation of filtered great-circle variances.